Thursday, December 16, 2010

 She replied with, “me too.”

-“And now?”
-He leaned forward in expectation and she shyly nodded.
+“Not completely true.
+But I won’t say which parts, just now” He leaned forward in expectation and she shyly looked on.

 “See!
 It is always good for things to come to their natural conclusion…don’t you think?” he whispered near her ears.
 She blushed prettily but didn’t say anything.